 - Empower citizens to protect their creeks and the Haw River

 Training programs will be held in order of public interest.
-If you are interested in participating in the project, please contact firstname.lastname@example.org.
+We are happy to train individuals and groups if you are interested in the following counties; Alamance, Guilford, Wake, Durham, Orange, Chatham, and Rockingham.
+If you are interested in participating in the project, please contact email@example.com.

 Supplemental Training Material

-This Excel spreadsheet is updated yearly and contains all Notices of Violation in the North Carolina.
-This spreadsheet can be sorted by county or by name of violator.
+- Sediment Pollution Control Violations and Civil Penalties: This Excel spreadsheet is updated yearly and contains all Notices of Violation in the North Carolina.
+This spreadsheet can be sorted by county or by name of the violator.
 Use this chart to see if a development has previously received a Sediment and Erosion violation.